-For the scope of this report, "best-in-class" refers to insurers that lead on CX innovation and demonstrate superior onboarding, self-service, and claims capabilities.
+^{}For the scope of this report, "best-in-class" refers to insurers that lead on CX innovation and demonstrate superior onboarding, self-service, and claims capabilities.
 See the next section for details.

 "Data and AI are tools that support our primary objective, which is to engage meaningfully with policyholders based on analyzing their real needs and providing transparent, valuable products and services.
 We need to clearly communicate benefits to customers to justify premiums and ensure market competitiveness," he said.

 Optimize onboarding through data-driven distribution and rapid risk assessment

 Onboarding sets the tone for the entire lifetime relationship.
 Our research revealed many challenges across the onboarding value chain and unique pain points for different policyholder types, each preventing insurers from making a great first impression (Figure 5).

 The primary CX issues for retail customers are complex terms, lengthy application processes, and slow underwriting times.
 Group customers struggle with clarity on benefits and coverage, limited options to enhance their policies, and a lack of communication on enrollment deadlines and policy issuance.

 Benny De Wyngaert, the managing director of bank channel & life development at AG Insurance, Belgium said, "Customer satisfaction hinges on clear communication and timely resolution.
 Insurers that prioritize transparent engagement, set expectations, and promptly answer queries can drive NPS improvements."

 Different channels present several engagement opportunities, noted Bruno Alves do Nascimento, the director of strategy and technology at BB Seguros in Brazil.
 "Bancassurance channels offer a wealth data that AI-powered personal assistants can use to tailor policyholder recommendations and determine appropriate life-stage investment opportunities and risk protection," he said.

 As part of our research, insurers cited data-driven distribution tools as their top priority to create better onboarding processes.
 The key is to empower agents and brokers with AI-powered tools.
 When enhanced with AI, CRM systems can help track interactions, predict needs, and enable proactive outreach.
-Predictive analytics can identify cross-selling opportunities and assess risk

-Source: Capgemini Research Institute for Financial Services analysis, 2024; World Life Insurance Report Voice of the Customer Survey 2024 (N=6186). profiles for personalized recommendations.
-AI-enabled financial planning tools can offer real-time product comparisons, suggest optimal coverage, and visualize long-term scenarios, helping customers understand their options and make more confident decisions.
+Predictive analytics can identify cross-selling opportunities and assess risk profiles for personalized recommendations.
+Al-enabled financial planning tools can offer real-time product comparisons, suggest optimal coverage, and visualize long-term scenarios, helping customers understand their options and make more confident decisions.
 These technologies analyze customer data to provide intelligent recommendations, enhancing agents' ability to offer personalized, value-added services and strengthening client relationships.
-Insurers that get the most out of such tools: